Amateur radio call signs

-Amateur radio call signs are call signs allocated to amateur radio operators around the world.
+Amateur radio call signs, also called ham radio call signs, are call signs allocated to amateur radio operators around the world.
 The call signs are used to legally identify the station or operator, with some countries requiring the station call sign to always be used and others allowing the operator call sign instead.

 The International Telecommunication Union (ITU) allocates call sign prefixes for radio and television stations of all types.
 Since 1927 these have been used to uniquely identify operators and locate amateur stations within a geographical region or country of the world.
 Call signs meant for amateur radio follow the ITU's Article 19, specifically 19.68 and 19.69.

 Prefixes are assigned internationally, and a separating numeral plus suffix are added by a national body to produce this unique identifier.
 These prefixes are agreed upon internationally, and are a form of country code.
 Each country must only assign call signs to its nationals or operators under its jurisdiction that begin with the characters allocated for use in that country or its territories.

 In some countries, an operator may also select their own "vanity" call sign that conforms to local laws.
 Some jurisdictions require a fee to obtain such a vanity call sign; in others, such as the UK, a fee is not required and the vanity call sign may be selected when the license is applied for.
 The FCC in the U.S. discontinued its fee for vanity call sign applications in September 2015.

 In the US, the Federal Communications Commission's authority to impose and collect fees is mandated by Congress.

 Effective April 19, 2022, a $35 application fee applies to new, renewal, rule waiver, and modification applications that request a new vanity call sign.